somebeaver/Lowrider.js/README.md

 }
 ```

-### "Interacting" State
+### Interacting State

-"Interacting" state was designed specifically for the [Cardinal
-apps](https://cardinalapps.xyz), and it lets the component know when the user is
+User interaction detection lets the component know when the user is interacting
-interacting with it (e.g., clicked inside it; tabbed into it; right clicked it).
+with it in ways that go beyond the native `focus` listener.

+What will enable the interacting state:

+- Left click or right click directly on Element
+- Left click or right click on any child Element
+- Pressing tab and landing on any child Element

+The Element will stay in the interacting state while the user continues to
-Lowrider.js will automatically add the class "interacting" when the user is
+interact with it, until the user stops.
+The class "interacting" is added to
-interacting with the instance.

-This method goes further than the native `focus` events.
-With `focus`, only one
-DOM node may be focused at a time.
-With the Lowrider.js interacting state, an
-Element is considered "interacted with" as long as any child Element is focused,
-including context menu items.
+the Element throughout the duration of the interaction.

+This feature is useful for keeping a parent component in the "interacting" state
+(visually, perhaps) while the user interacts with a child context menu or
+something similar that requires changing Element focus.

 ```javascript
 async onSpawn() {